AN IDEA OF IMPROVISATION AS ADAGIO FOR VIOLIN AND VIOLA

 seems to ripple like

-what in softer light
+what in a lower light

 could be called